wikimedia-enterprise/wikimedia-enterprise/general/schema/README.md

 # Wikimedia Enterprise Schema

-This repository contains schema evolution for the project and used as a submodule in services to make sure schema is consistent across the project.
+This repository contains schema evolution for the project and used as a package in services to make sure schema is consistent across the project.

 ## Schema helper: